Lutron Lighting Control in Listed Buildings — How RadioRA 3 Makes It Possible

 A RadioRA 3 installation in a listed building typically follows a straightforward sequence that causes minimal disruption to the property and its occupants.

 We begin with a site survey — measuring signal strength throughout the property, identifying the existing lighting circuits and their switch positions, and agreeing the scene programme with the client.
-We then produce a full system design, including the keypad positions, scene assignments and any integration with Crestron or other systems.
+On installation day, engineers replace the existing switch plates with Lutron Vierti or Palladiom keypads in the same back boxes — no new holes, no making good required.

 Keypad Finishes for Historic Interiors